ericblue/ericblue/README.md

 -->
 Technologist, Entrepreneur and Creative

+- 👨‍💻 Want to learn more about my background and interesting projects I've worked on?
+Check out my portfolio at [https://about.ericblue.com](https://about.ericblue.com)

 - 🔭 I’m currently working on **multiple projects related to genAI, LLMs and knowledge management**

-- 🌱 I’m currently learning **Large Language Models, GenAI**

-- 👨‍💻 All of my projects are available at [https://eric-blue.com](https://eric-blue.com)

-- 💬 Ask me about **knowledge management, mind mapping, quantified self**
+- 💬 Ask me about **GenAI/LLMs**, **knowledge management, mind mapping, quantified self**

-- 📫 How to reach me **https://eric-blue.com/#about**

-- 📄 Know about my experiences [https://www.linkedin.com/in/ericblue/](https://www.linkedin.com/in/ericblue/)

 - ⚡ Fun fact **I'm also a fitness geek and artist**